 So, where are the best places to live in Austin?
 Well, it all depends on your lifestyle.
 Are you a single professional looking for a loft-style apartment in the middle of all the action?
 Or are you raising a family and want a neighborhood with a strong school district?
 There are numerous Austin neighborhoods to explore, each with their own vibe, comforts, and conveniences.

 Real estate website Zillow lists Austin’s median home price as $390,347 while Rent Jungle says apartment rentals average $1561.
 That said, whether you’re a buyer or a renter, costs can vary greatly depending on the type of housing you’re looking for and its specific location.
-To help you on your quest to find the perfect pad, here are some of the best places to live in Austin.
+There are lots of steps to buying your perfect house, and to help you on your quest to find it, here are some of the best places to live in Austin.